 Edit with filters and presets

-You can improve the look of your images by using built-in Instagram filters or Lightroom presets Obviously, should you get Lightroom for free and employ the software’s presets, your photos will look noticeably more professional, but filters are a nice second choice as well.
+You can improve the look of your images by using built-in Instagram filters or Lightroom presets Obviously, should you get Lightroom for free (or any high quality Lightroom alternative) and employ the software’s presets, your photos will look noticeably more professional, but filters are a nice second choice as well.

 A good practice to uphold when applying filters is to avoid setting them at 100% intensity.
 Instead, play around with different parameters to determine the ideal settings for each filter.

 If there are filters you never use, you should hide them or drag them out of sight so that your favorite ones are instantly visible.
 To change the filter order, pick an image for posting, swipe to the right, and select Manage.